Reduce your student loan debt while making a difference in Nevada communities.

 Supports healthcare and behavioral health professionals in underserved areas across the U.S.

-Commitment: Minimum 2 years of service at an approved site in a Health Professional Shortage Area, either full-time or half-time depending on program option.
+Commitment: Minimum 2 years of service at an approved site, either full-time or half-time.

 Key Benefit: Serve in community health centers and provide care regardless of patients’ ability to pay